mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 ##### Expected app behavior on failure

-- GC attempts to postpone review of the task to a future date.
-If failed, original review date remains unchanged, but this has little to no impact (ideally we should postpone the next review in case of error);
+- GC attempts to postpone the review of the task to a future date.
+If failed, the original review date remains unchanged, but this has little to no impact (ideally, we should postpone the following review in case of error);
 - The GC workers should backoff exponentially for every failed run, up to the maximum configured duration (24h by default).

 ##### Observability